brentquackenbush/notes-on-system-design/url_shortener/README.md

 - **Producers**: The URL redirection service acts as a Kafka producer when it sends a message (event) to the Kafka topic.
 - **Consumers**: The analytics processing service acts as a Kafka consumer.
 It might use Kafka's Streams API for real-time processing or connect to a batch processing system like Apache Spark for heavier analytics tasks.

-### Data Flow with Kafka:

-1. **Data Ingestion**: The URL redirection service captures click events and sends them to Kafka as they happen.
-2. **Stream Processing**: Kafka Streams or another streaming service processes these events in real-time if needed.
-3. **Batch Processing**: For non-immediate analytics needs, a batch processor may periodically pull events from Kafka.
-4. **Persistence**: After processing, the data is persisted in a data warehouse for long-term storage and analysis.

 ### Data Warehouse in a Distributed System

 > A data warehouse is a centralized repository for storing large amounts of structured, filtered data that has been processed for a specific purpose.